 - Mandatory?
-Not all professions require it, but many professional boards or associations require its members to carry this insurance.
+Not all professions require it, but many professional boards or associations require their members to carry this insurance.

 - Costs: The expense varies greatly depending on the profession and a particular state’s tort law history.
-A CPA won’t shoulder nearly the burden that an anesthesiologist does.
+A certified public accountant (CPA) won’t shoulder nearly the burden that an anesthesiologist does.

 - Mandatory?
 No.

-- Costs: This type of insurance is still relatively new, and costs depend on factors such as the size of your business, your reach (how many people consume your content) and the impact of your content.
+- Costs: This type of insurance is still relatively new.
+The costs depend on factors such as the size of your business, your reach (how many people consume your content) and the impact of your content.